drhsqlite/fossil-mirror/www/chat.md

 As of version 2.14 (and prerelease versions after about 2020-12-25), Fossil supports a developer chatroom feature.
-The chatroom provides an ephemeral discussion forum for insiders.
+The chatroom provides an ephemeral discussion venue for insiders.
 Design goals include:

-  *  **Simple but functional** &rarr; Fossil chat is designed to provide a convenient real-time communication mechanism for geographically distributed developers.
-It is not intended as a replace or competitor for IRC, Slack, Discord, Telegram, Google Hangouts, etc.
+  *  **Simple but functional** &rarr; Fossil chat is designed to provide a convenient real-time communication mechanism for geographically dispersed developers.
+Fossil chat is emphatically *not* intended as a replacement or competitor for IRC, Slack, Discord, Telegram, Google Hangouts, etc.

-  *  **Low administrative overhead** &rarr;
+  *  **Low administration** &rarr;
-     There is nothing new to set up or configure.
+     There is no additional set up or configuration.
      Simply enable the [C capability](/setup_ucap_list) for users whom you want to give access to the chatroom.

   *  **Ephemeral** &rarr;
      Chat messages do not sync to peer repositories.
 And they are automatically deleted after a configurable delay (default: 7 days).

-Fossil chat is designed to provide a communication venue for discussion that does *not* become part of the permanent record for the project.
-For persist and syncable discussion, use the [Forum](./forum.wiki).
+     They can be deleted at any time without impacting any other part of the system.

 Fossil chat is designed for use by insiders - people with check-in privileges or higher.
-It is not intended as a general-urpose gathering place for random passers-by on the internet.
-(It could be used for that, in theory, but its feature set is not designed with that use case in mind.)
+It is not intended as a general-purpose gathering place for random passers-by on the internet.

-Fossil chat is designed for transient, ephemerial, real-time discussion.
+Fossil chat is seeks to provide a communication venue for discussion that does *not* become part of the permanent record for the project.
+For persist and durable discussion, use the [Forum](./forum.wiki).
-The conversation is local to a single repository and is not synced or retained long-term.
+Because the conversation is intended to be ephemeral, the chat messages are local to a single repository.
+Chat content does not sync.

-Fossil chat is specific to a single repository.
-It is only really useful if you configure a [common server repository](./server/) that all chat participants can connect to.

 ## Setup

+A Fossil repository must be functioning as a [server](./server/) in order for chat to work.
-To activate Fossil chat, simply add the [C capability](/setup_ucap_list) to every user who is authorized to participate.
+To activate chat, simply add the [C capability](/setup_ucap_list) to every user who is authorized to participate.
 Anyone who can read chat can also post to chat.